Community Service & Volunteering for Groups

 A few days after completion of the group volunteering endeavor, ask all group members about their experience.
 Bring them together for lunch for an informal discussion, or have all group members complete a survey on SurveyMonkey or Zoomerang.
 What did they like?
 What did they learn?
 What do they wish they could have done that they didn't get to do?
 What do they wish had been different?
 What do they hope for the next time?
 Share these results with the organization that hosted you, as well as the organization or company that sponsored you.
 Again, if you are volunteering to earn a particular amount of hours, post-event meetings and activities such as this count as part of your volunteering hours.

-If you are an organization or program looking to create group volunteering activities, see this detailed resource on Creating Group Volunteering Activities (it's also worth reading if you are wondering why group volunteering is so hard to find).
+If you are an organization or program looking to create group volunteering activities, see this detailed resource on Creating Group Volunteering Activities.

 Also see